gerardroche/gerardroche.github.io/_posts/2020-02-19-neovintageous-1.19.0.md

 title: NeoVintageous 1.19.0
 ---

-NeoVintageous 1.19.0 is now released.
+NeoVintageous 1.19.0 has just been released.
 The highlights are the new vim modeline feature, improved marks, new shell commands, new options, new keys, and new aliases.

 ## Ch-ch-ch-ch-Changes